Quick Answer

 If you're 55 or older, you can contribute an additional $1,000 catch-up amount.

-This is where most people lose money.
-Let's be blunt:
+This is the single biggest difference between the two accounts and where most people lose money.

 Your employer chooses one of three options — you don't get to pick: